chihyanghsu0805/keras_tutorial/notes/Generalization.md

 Bayes (Human) Error <- `(Avoidable) Bias` -> Train Error <- `Variance` -> Dev Error <- `Data Mismatch` -> Dev Error

 Sometimes, dev error may be lower than train error when the `dev set is easier` than the train set.

+Test and dev set should always have the same distribution.